deckhouse/deckhouse/modules/400-descheduler/docs/README.md

 * descheduler takes into account node fitting.
 If no nodes available to start evicted pod, pod is not evicted.

 To limit pods set by labels, `podlabelSelector` parameter is used. `podlabelSelector` has the same syntax as kubernetes labelSelector.
-To limit pods set by namespace, `podNamespaceLabelSelector` parameter is used. `podNamespaceLabelSelector` has the same syntax as kubernetes labelSelector.
+To limit pods set by namespace, `namespaceLabelSelector` parameter is used. `namespaceLabelSelector` has the same syntax as kubernetes labelSelector.
-To set up node fit list, `fitNodesLabelSelector` parameter is used. `fitNodesLabelSelector` has the same syntax as kubernetes labelSelector.
+To set up node fit list, `nodeLabelSelector` parameter is used. `nodeLabelSelector` has the same syntax as kubernetes labelSelector.

 ## Strategies